hybridsjs/hybrids/docs/component-model/layout-engine.md

 <div layout.selector=""></div>
 ```

 The `layout` attribute name can be extended with any correct CSS selector, which does not contain space character.

-Value of the attribute does not support expressions, as the compilation process takes place before the function runs for the first time with arguments.
-However, the selector is added to the generated class selector, so the rules will apply only if the conditions are met:
+The value of the attribute does not support expressions, as the compilation process takes place before the function runs for the first time with arguments.
+However, the selector is added to the generated class selector, so the rules will apply only if the conditions are met.

 ```js
 define({